 - This party failed to uphold this duty by acting negligently

-- This negligence directly led to your contracting of COVID-19, a substantial harm
+- This negligence directly led to your contracting of COVID-19, a substantial harm (and you would need to illustrate the harm)

 Establishing a Duty of Care Owed During the Coronavirus Pandemic